SBKila/PowermeterBoard/readme.txt

 21/08/23 Correctly manage Update cumulative VS Full AdapterDDS238 Think about moving adapter to PMBoard project => it is not HA lib 27/08/23 Change UI for save all and reboot (PM part).
-28/08/23 Fix UI add remove PM issues ==> disable item in menu list PM reference
+28/08/23 Fix UI add remove PM issues ==> disable item in menu list PM reference 30/08/23 add wifi info in UI

 @todo